gdunc/city_analysis_v2/README.md

-# City Analysis v2 — Alpine Cities (Population + Coordinates)
+# City Analysis v2 — Mountain Region Cities (Population + Coordinates)

-Minimal toolchain to fetch and analyze cities in and near the Alps from GeoNames and OSM (Overpass), clipped to the Alpine perimeter, with CSV/GeoJSON outputs, optional elevation enrichment, hospital presence check, and interactive maps.
+Minimal toolchain to fetch and analyze cities in and near mountain regions (Alps, Pyrenees, Rockies) from GeoNames and OSM (Overpass), clipped to regional perimeters, with CSV/GeoJSON outputs, optional elevation enrichment, hospital presence check, and interactive maps.

 ## Features
 - **Population and coordinates** from GeoNames and OpenStreetMap
 - **Elevation** from OSM/GeoNames, with optional multi-source enrichment (OpenTopoData, Google, Open‑Elevation)
-- **Distance to Alps** computed for each place
+- **Distance to region perimeter** computed for each place (Alps, Pyrenees, or Rockies)
 - **Country filtering** with automatic country inference for missing codes
 - **Population threshold** filtering
 - **Interactive maps**: